 Originally conceived as a wireless alternative to RS-232 data cables, Bluetooth® technology has become the global wireless standard for short-range, low-power wireless connectivity.
-Now, Bluetooth enables multiple ways to connect, from simple point-to-point to broadcasting to mesh connections, This expansion of Bluetooth technology is accelerating new markets like smart buildings.
+Now, Bluetooth technology enables multiple ways to connect, from simple point-to-point to broadcasting to mesh connections, This expansion of Bluetooth innovation is accelerating new markets like smart buildings.

 In 2000, when Bluetooth technology was first commercialized, around 800,000 Bluetooth enabled devices were shipping every year.
 Today, more than 10 million devices are shipped each day.